 Sea salt, kosher salt and table salt have the same basic nutritional value, despite the fact that sea salt is often promoted as being healthier.

 With only 1/2 teaspoon of sea salt in the recipe, the flavors are awesome; all created with herbs, spices and a mindful cooking method.
-One tablespoon of the crispy sea salt seasoning has around 60 mg of sodium and is packed with flavor, so give it a try.
+One 1/8 of an ounce of the crispy sea salt seasoning has around 33 mg of sodium and is packed with flavor, so give it a try.

 FYI, sea salt, kosher salt and table salt contain comparable amounts of sodium by weight.
 I personally like unrefined sea salt because it undergoes the least processing.
 What is even more important is the purity of the waters trace elements make unrefined sea salt more flavorful, so you can use less.